Olaoluwiv/terraform-practice/Day-1/01-fundamentals.md

-Modern Infrastructure Automation with Terraform: Foundations of Infrastructure as Code (IaC) Overview
+# Modern Infrastructure Automation with Terraform: Foundations of Infrastructure as Code (IaC)
+Overview

-Infrastructure as Code (IaC) is a foundational practice in modern Cloud Engineering and DevOps that enables organizations to provision, configure, and manage infrastructure through machine-readable code instead of manual processes.
+Infrastructure as Code (IaC) is a foundational practice in modern Cloud Engineering and DevOps that enables organizations to provision, configure, and manage infrastructure using machine-readable code rather than manual processes.

 As cloud environments became larger and more complex, traditional infrastructure management approaches introduced operational inefficiencies, configuration drift, deployment inconsistencies, and scalability limitations.
 IaC addresses these challenges by introducing automation, repeatability, version control, and infrastructure standardization into cloud operations.